phattnguyen728/accodability/journals/journalHung.md

 Course of action:
 Build feature to get list of friends from tables.
 Build front end Home, Login, Logout, Sign up pages.

+8/29

+Back end friend request(POST) and friend list (GET) done on backend.
+Modified the code and sql table statements to include the username in the response bodies now.
+Both ID and usernames are returned when running these.

+Started on the Unit Test for (POST) send_friend_request.
+Need to spend more time developing it.

+Frontend component of getting a friend list mostly complete.
+Need to develop the delete friend button/method on front and backend.
+Need to develop this in conjunction with unit testing. framework code is up but not tested yet.
+Need the frontend landing page up and running first.

+CI/CD & deployment is also headed by myself. docker-compose.yaml, .gitlab-ci.yml m, Dockerfile, Dockerfile.dev files all modified. _STILL IN PROGRESS_ . need to finish adding content to these files as well.